To me, making clothes is the act of deconstructing them.

 This concept has something subversive that seduces me tremendously because at the end of the process, some kind of transformation may arise.

 Getting involved in projects that stimulate transformation is in my DNA.
 I was trained in Political Sciences, and I have always been concerned about situations that can lead into a fairer, equitable and integrated environment.
 This has been and still is my main engine of desire and action.
 On this basis, the world of creativity and aesthetics has served me as a universe to explore change.
 Cus is born from the confluence of these interests.
 It’s a fascinating lever from where to develop small steps towards transformation.

 Having approached the making of garments from the perspective of Deconstruction, has led me to develop this process considering three ideas: Denaturation, De-identification and Politicization.

 When we approach clothing, we often value it from an aesthetic and economic point of view.
-We act as if there is nothing else and we relate to it as if it comes out from nowhere, when, in fact, it is the result of human work.
+We relate to it as if it comes out from nowhere, when, in fact, it is the result of human work.
 We erase its production traces.

 I have always denatured the usual process of approaching a garment.
 Usually, it’s seen as an object that comes from nowhere, when it fact, it’s the result of human work.
 We erase all traces of the production process.